cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D4/d4_implementation 1.md

 SQL is a language that is used for managing data held in a database system.
 Our team choose to use this because it is the best language to use for managing data in a database system.

 # 4. Learning/Training
+Our team needed to relearn most of the languages we used in our website.
+We did this by using Codecademy, tutorials online, and general articles about the languages.
+Teammates that needed help with a certain language recieved assistance from other teammates who has a solid grasp.

+Overall, certain teammates researched languages and taught others when needed.
+Basic guides were used as well to ensure correct syntax.

 # 5. Deployment
 The product is being hosted [here](http://hwsrv-766227.hostwindsdns.com).